QyperXit/-barber-booking-3.0/PROJECT_REFERENCE.md

 - **/lib**: Utility functions and helper code
   - **/utils.ts**: General utility functions
   - **/roles.ts**: User role management
+  - **/stripe.ts**: Stripe payment utilities

 ## Core Data Models

 1. **barbers**: Barber profiles with name, description, userId, image, and active status
+   - Added Stripe Connect fields: stripeAccountId, stripeAccountOnboardingComplete, stripeAccountPayoutsEnabled, stripeAccountChargesEnabled
-2. **slots**: Time slots for bookings with barberId, date, start/end times, booking status
+2. **slots**: Time slots for bookings with barberId, date, start/end times, booking status, and price
 3. **barberAvailabilityTemplates**: Templates for barber availability by day of week
-4. **appointments**: Records of appointments with user and barber information
+4. **appointments**: Records of appointments with user and barber information, including payment status
-5. **bookings**: Records of slot bookings with payment and status information
+5. **bookings**: Records of slot bookings with payment (paymentIntentId, paymentStatus, stripeSessionId) and status information
-6. **users**: User profiles with authentication information
+6. **users**: User profiles with authentication information and Stripe customer ID

 ## Key Features and Functionality

+### Booking Flow with Payments

+1. Users visit the booking page for a specific barber (`/book/[barberId]`)
+2. The page loads available slots for the selected date from the `slots` table
+3. If no slots exist, it attempts to generate slots from the barber's availability template
+4. Users can select a slot and service, then initiate a booking
+5. A booking record is created with "pending" payment status
+6. User is redirected to Stripe Checkout to complete payment
+7. Upon successful payment, the Stripe webhook updates the booking status to "confirmed"
+8. An appointment record is created/updated to reflect the payment status

+### Barber Stripe Connect Setup

+1. Barbers access the dashboard and use the Stripe Connect component to connect a payment account
+2. They are redirected to Stripe's onboarding flow to set up their account
+   - Note: Even in test mode, Stripe requires using a real email address for verification
+   - All other details can use test data (e.g., test bank account numbers)
+3. Upon completion, barber accounts show payment enabled status
+4. Payments made by customers are sent directly to the barber's Stripe account with platform fees
+5. Test transactions use a 10% platform fee that goes to the platform account

+### Stripe Webhook Handling

+The application processes the following Stripe webhook events:
+- `checkout.session.completed`: Marks bookings as confirmed when payment is completed
+  - Includes receipt URL for the customer (cast as `(session as any).receipt_url` due to Stripe types)
+- `payment_intent.succeeded`: Records successful payments
+- `payment_intent.payment_failed`: Handles failed payments
+- `charge.refunded`: Processes refunds
+- `account.updated`: Updates barber Stripe Connect account status

+The webhook handler employs type casting in two key areas:
+1. For the receipt URL which isn't included in Stripe's TypeScript definitions
+2. For status values in payment and booking updates to ensure type safety

 ### Booking Flow